ratul442/Fetal-Health-Classification-Prediction/README.md

 ## Dataset Link - https://www.kaggle.com/andrewmvd/fetal-health-classification

+## Abstract

+Classify fetal health in order to prevent child and maternal mortality.

 ## Context

 Reduction of child mortality is reflected in several of the United Nations' Sustainable Development Goals and is a key indicator of human progress.